niteshbalusu11/BOS-Commands-Document/README.md

 # make a saved node directory, go into it and create a credentials file

-mkdir anySavedNodeName && cd anySavedNodeName && touch credentials.json
+mkdir anySavedNodeName && cd anySavedNodeName && nano credentials.json

 # Edit the JSON file